nikomatsakis/rustacean-principles/src/how_rust_empowers.md

 > In Rust, the fastest code is often the most high-level: convenient features like closures, iterators, or async-await map down to code that is at once efficient and which uses minimal memory.

-## [🧩 Productive](./how_rust_feels/productive.md): "just a few lines of code can do a lot of work"
+## [🧩 Productive](./how_rust_feels/productive.md): "a little effort does a lot of work"

 > Rust and its ecosystem offer a wide array of powerful building blocks that can be combined and recombined.
-The result is that standing up quality code can be done in record time.
+The result is that standing up a quality system can be done in record time.

-## [🥰 Supportive](./how_rust_feels/supportive.md): "build the system you want to build, whoever you are"
+## [🥰 Supportive](./how_rust_feels/supportive.md): "the language, tools, and community are here to help"

 > We strive to make our tools polished and friendly, and we look for every opportunity to guide people towards success.
 Part of that is building a community that eagerly shares its knowledge in a welcoming and inclusive way.

-## [🔧 Transparent](./how_rust_feels/transparent.md): "able to predict low-level details and control them"
+## [🔧 Transparent](./how_rust_feels/transparent.md): "predict and control low-level details"

 > The translation from Rust to underlying machine code is straightforward and predictable.
 If needed, you have options to control the low-level details of how your application works.

-## [🤸 Versatile](./how_rust_feels/versatile.md): "whatever it is I want to do, I can use Rust to do it"
+## [🤸 Versatile](./how_rust_feels/versatile.md): "you can do anything with Rust"

 > Rust scales well both up and down: it is well-suited to building everything from simple scripts to web servers to WebAssembly programs to kernel extensions and embedded systems.
 It is usable on both common and esoteric platforms.